 Full Breakfast or British Breakfast - there are several variations depending on if you are in England, Wales, Ireland or Scotland.
 Canada and the US, as well as former British colonies serve their own variations that may include corned beef hash, pancakes, grits, fruits, ham, steak, potato hash browns, bacon, Canadian bacon and other forms of preserved meats.
 Eggs are usually served fried to order, but may also be scrambled or poached.
 Traditional full breakfast included fried English sausages, fried British back bacon, eggs, hash browns or fried potato chunks, fried tomatoes, fried mushrooms, baked beans and toast.

 People in Ireland don’t call their sausage “banger”, however, the Irish sausage is called a Banger, British Sausage or English Sausage in other countries.
 Irish Sausage is also commonly known as “English Sausage”, “British Sausage, and as “Bangers” outside of the UK; the terms are used interchangeably.
 The traditional recipe consists of ground pork, a bread filler (around 20%), eggs and spices.
 When properly cooked, the outside is crispy and tight while the inside is juicy and soft.
-Pigs in Blankets are pork sausages wrapped in bacon and fried.

 Irish Breakfast - a combination plate of Irish Sausage (grilled or pan-fried), eggs, baked beans, toast or bread, bacon, white pudding and black pudding (blood sausage).
 Often supplemented with fried liver, fried potatoes, grilled onions, mushrooms and tomatoes.

 Irish sausage is included in traditional dishes such as: